mCRL2org/mCRL2/doc/sphinx/source/user_manual/index.rst

 .. note::

-   On Coursera four consecutive courses consisting of approximately 60 lectures provide an introduction into the theory and practical use underlying the mCRL2 toolset.
-It is based on the book 'Modeling and Analysis of Communicating Systems' shown below.
+   On Coursera four consecutive courses consisting of approximately 60 lectures provide an introduction into the theory and practical use of the mCRL2 toolset.
+It is based on the book 'Modeling and Analysis of Communicating Systems' shown above.
 The courses are:

    - `Automata and behavioural equivalences <https://www.coursera.org/learn/automata-system-validation>`_.
    - `Model process behaviour <https://www.coursera.org/learn/system-validation-behavior>`_.